glennbechdevops/unleash-feature-management/README.md

 ![Alt text](img/newtoggle.png "a title")

-* Log in to your Unleash dashboard at https://www.getunleash.io/
+* Log in to your Unleash dashboard.
+Link will be given in the classroom.
 * Click on the "Feature Toggles" button on the top navigation menu.
 * Click on the "New Feature Toggle" button.
 * Enter a name for the feature toggle, including your name to avoid naming conflicts (e.g. glenn_toggle)